marmelab/react-admin/docs/AutocompleteInput.md

 ## `sx`: CSS API

 The `<AutocompleteInput>` component accepts the usual `className` prop.
-You can also override many styles of the inner components thanks to the `sx` property (as most MUI components, see their [documentation about it](https://mui.com/customization/how-to-customize/#overriding-nested-component-styles)).
+You can also override many styles of the inner components thanks to the `sx` property (as most Material UI components, see their [documentation about it](https://mui.com/material-ui/customization/how-to-customize/#overriding-nested-component-styles)).
 This property accepts the following subclasses:

 | Rule name                    | Description                                     |
 |------------------------------|-------------------------------------------------|
 | `& .RaSelectInput-textField` | Applied to the underlying `TextField` component |

-To override the style of all instances of `<AutocompleteInput>` using the [MUI style overrides](https://mui.com/customization/globals/#css), use the `RaAutocompleteInput` key.
+To override the style of all instances of `<AutocompleteInput>` using the [Material UI style overrides](https://mui.com/material-ui/customization/theme-components/#theme-style-overrides), use the `RaAutocompleteInput` key.

-Refer to the [MUI `<Autocomplete>` component](https://mui.com/components/autocomplete/) to know its CSS API.
+Refer to the [Material UI `<Autocomplete>` component](https://mui.com/material-ui/react-autocomplete/) to know its CSS API.

 ## `translateChoice`